lbr-stack/lbr_fri_ros2_stack/lbr_demos/lbr_fri_ros2_advanced_python_demos/README.md

 # LBR FRI ROS 2 Advanced Python Demos
-Collection of advanced usage examples for the `lbr_fri_ros2` package.
+Collection of advanced usage examples for the `lbr_fri_ros2` through Python.

 ## Admittance Controller
 ⚠️ **Warning**: Not well behaved around singularities, put robot in a well-behaved configuration first, e.g. `A1 = 0°`, `A2 = -30°`, `A3 = 0°`, `A4 = 60°`, `A5 = 0°`, `A6 = -90°`, `A7 = 0°`.
 Can be done using the `smartPAD` in `T1` mode.